 - Am confident that I am a great woman with a lot to give

-This is could be ridiculously even longer, but I’m not writing a book.
+This could be ridiculously even longer, but I’m not writing a book.
 I had to stop somewhere!

 Journal Prompts to Help You Dive into Shadow Work